icyphox/site/pages/about.md

 ---

 I'm Anirudh Oppiliappan, often found as **icyphox** (or sometimes just **icy**) on the Internet.
+I currently live in beautiful Helsinki, Finland and work for [UpCloud](https://upcloud.com) as a Kubernetes Engineer.
 Below are a few things that interest me, and can serve as conversation starters for you:

 - Security.
 All kinds of it: operational, physical, threat intel, cloud-native, etc.